square/squaredev-graphql-pkce-demo/README.md

-# Square Dev GraphQL and PKCE Example Application
+# GraphQL and PKCE Example Application

 This is a demo mobile app that is intended to help you understand / implement / play with a mobile application that can help you understand some use cases and implementations for PKCE and GraphQL!